ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/output/index.rst

 initial.lagrad.dat
 -------------------

-This file contains the lagrange radii enclosing a given percentage of the cluster's total mass.
-So for example, the 10% lagrange radii printed in the **initial.lagrad.dat** file is the radius at a given time that encloses 10% of the mass.
-The different columns in that file give 0.1%, 5%, 99%, etc. lagrange radii.
+This file contains the Lagrange radii enclosing given percentages of the cluster's total mass.
+So for example, the 10% Lagrange radius printed in the **initial.lagrad.dat** file is the radius at a given time that encloses 10% of the mass.
+The different columns in that file give 0.1%, 5%, 99%, etc. Lagrange radii.

 initial.v2_rad_lagrad.dat
 -------------------------

-List of the sum of radial velocity :math:`v_{r}` within Lagrange radii enclosing a given percentage of the cluster's total mass.
+List of the sum of radial velocity :math:`v_{r}` within Lagrange radii enclosing given percentages of the cluster's total mass.

 initial.v2_tan_lagrad.dat
 -------------------------

-List of the sum of tangential velocity :math:`v_{t}` within Lagrange radii enclosing a given percentage of the cluster's total mass.
+List of the sum of tangential velocity :math:`v_{t}` within Lagrange radii enclosing given percentages of the cluster's total mass.

 initial.nostar_lagrad.dat